Indonesia: Banda Sea & Tanimbar

 Day 2: The cruise departs this morning in Labuanbajo, where we will board our liveaboard boat and begin cruising north towards Tanahjampea.

-Day 3: Since being collected in 1927, Tanahjampea Monarch and Tanahjampea Blue-flycatcher have only ever been observed by a single observer in 1993 and a handful of tour groups over the last decade.
-Our day on the island should produce both of these lovely birds, along with our first “field-guide” species (the first of many!), Flores Sea Cuckoo Dove.
-Sahul Sunbird, Elegant and Pink-headed Imperial Pigeon could be seen, both of which are abundant on several other islands during the tour.
-If time allows we will visit nearby Kalao to look for virginalis Elegant Pitta, a race endemic to the Flores Sea Islands, and kalaoensis Tanahjampea Blue-flycatcher – a distinctive looking taxon, endemic to Kalao, and already published as a separate species in a recent paper.
+Day 3: Since being collected in 1927, Tanahjampea Monarch and Tanahjampea Blue Flycatcher have only ever been observed by a single observer in 1993 and a handful of tour groups over the last decade.
+Our day on the island should produce both of these lovely birds, along with our first “field-guide” species (the first of many!): Flores Sea Cuckoo Dove.
+Sahul Sunbird and Elegant and Pink-headed Imperial Pigeons could be seen, both of which are abundant on several other islands during the tour.
+If time allows, we will visit nearby Kalao to look for virginalis Elegant Pitta, a race endemic to the Flores Sea Islands, and kalaoensis Tanahjampea Blue Flycatcher – a distinctive looking taxon, endemic to Kalao, and already published as a separate species in a recent paper.
 We will head east overnight to reach Kalaotoa for dawn.

-Day 5: After sailing throughout the morning we will eventually arrive on Pantar for some late afternoon birding.
+Day 5: After sailing throughout the morning, we will eventually arrive on Pantar for some late afternoon birding.
 The dry, open terrain is home to Flame-breasted Sunbird, Black-fronted Flowerpecker, our first Barred Doves, and Broad-billed Flycatcher.
-The main drawcard however is Alor Boobook, a vocally-distinct split from the Southern Boobook complex, with a first chance of “Alor” Wallacean Cuckooshrike.
+The main drawcard, however, is Alor Boobook, a vocally-distinct split from the Southern Boobook complex.
+We also have our first chance of “Alor” Wallacean Cuckooshrike.

-Day 6: Overnight we will have reached the next island east, Alor.
+Day 6: Overnight, we will have reached the next island to the east: Alor.
 Making our way into the high hills (the only big uphill walk of the tour if the dilapidated island vehicles cannot make it), the recently-described Alor Myzomela and recently-rediscovered “Timor” Javan Bush Warbler will be our primary targets.
-Several new species to the trip could also be seen including Timor Stubtail, Sunda Bush Warbler, Olive-headed Lorikeet, along with an outside chance of Flores Green Pigeon and two Critically Endangered species; Flores Hawk Eagle and Yellow-crested Cockatoo.
+Several new species for the trip could also be seen, including Timor Stubtail, Sunda Bush Warbler, and Olive-headed Lorikeet, along with an outside chance of Flores Green Pigeon and two Critically Endangered species: Flores Hawk Eagle and Yellow-crested Cockatoo.

-Day 8: Recently brought to the limelight by the rediscovery of good populations of Wetar Ground Dove which will be a prime target for us, there is some excellent birding to be had in some untouched habitat on this beautiful island.
-Using a shallow stream as our trail we will also look for five true Wetar endemics; Wetar Figbird, Wetar Oriole, Wetar Scops Owl, Black-necklaced Honeyeater and Wetar Honeyeater together with several which are shared with nearby Timor; Black Cuckoo Dove, Timor Imperial Pigeon, Marigold, Iris and Olive-headed Lorikeets, Jonquil Parrot, Timor Stubtail, Timor Warbling-flycatcher, Fawn-breasted Whistler, Orange-sided Thrush and ‘Timor Nightjar’, a species yet to be described.
+Day 8: Recently brought to the limelight by the rediscovery of good populations of Wetar Ground Dove, which will be a prime target for us, there is some excellent birding to be had in some untouched habitat on this beautiful island.
+Using a shallow stream as our trail, we will also look for five true Wetar endemics: Wetar Figbird, Wetar Oriole, Wetar Scops Owl, Black-necklaced Honeyeater, and Wetar Honeyeater, together with several that are shared with nearby Timor: Black Cuckoo Dove, Timor Imperial Pigeon, Marigold, Iris, and Olive-headed Lorikeets, Jonquil Parrot, Timor Stubtail, Timor Warbling-flycatcher, Fawn-breasted Whistler, Orange-sided Thrush, and ‘Timor Nightjar’, a species yet to be described.

 Day 9: We will try to reach the upper elevations of Wetar today in search of any species we are missing before departing in the evening.
 We will be heading further east, towards some of the most range-restricted and isolated bird species in the world.